urbanslug/wai-devel/README.md

 - Provide a dashboard page with compilation status, GC stats, and other such useful meta-information.
 - Port to windows.
 This depends on ide-backend getting ported to Windows.
-- Proper support for cabal binary users and their sandboxes.

 [WAI]: http://www.yesodweb.com/book/web-application-interface
 [wiki]: https://github.com/urbanslug/wai-devel/wiki